 Manage and update Microsoft Defender for Identity sensors

-This article explains how to configure and manage Microsoft Defender for Identity sensors in Microsoft 365 Defender.
+This article explains how to configure and manage Microsoft Defender for Identity sensors in Microsoft Defender XDR.

 View Defender for Identity sensor settings and status

-In Microsoft 365 Defender, go to Settings and then Identities.
+In Microsoft Defender XDR, go to Settings and then Identities.

 Select the Sensors page, which displays all of your Defender for Identity sensors.
 For each sensor, you'll see its name, its domain membership, the version number, if updates should be delayed, the service status, sensor status, health status, the number of health issues, and when the sensor was created.
 For details about each column, see Sensor details.